Noona can be a hot older woman or a cool female friend you hang out with.

-This post covers all you need to know about noona from a Korean perspective.
+This post covers the different meanings of noona from a Korean perspective.

 - what noona means